mohsinalimat/SweetUI/README.md

 ## License

-SUIKit is available under the MIT license.
+SweetUI is available under the MIT license.
 See the LICENSE file for more info.

 ## To-do